2022–23 Northampton Town F.C. season

-The 2022–23 season is Northampton Town's 125th year in their history and the club's second consecutive season in League Two.
-Along with League Two, the club also competed in the FA Cup, the EFL Cup and the EFL Trophy.
-The season covers the period from 1 July 2022 to 30 June 2023.
+The 2022–23 season was Northampton Town's 126th season in their history and the second successive season in League Two.
+Alongside competing in League Two, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
+The season covered the period from 1 July 2022 to 30 June 2023.

 Players

 Pre-season

 On 3 June, the Cobblers announced that an XI side will face AFC Rushden & Diamonds during pre-season.
 Three days later, a home friendly against West Bromwich Albion was confirmed.
 A second home friendly was later added to the calendar, against Luton Town.
 On June 16, Northampton announced they would travel to Cheltenham Town during pre-season.
 A pre-season friendly whilst in Scotland was confirmed against St Mirren.